groovy-tutorial/groovy-tutorial/manuscript/03/03_95_ObjectOperators.md

 	def nums = [1, 6, 3, 9, 3] as Set

-I> For those that like to know the secret sauce, this actually casts `num` to be a `java.util.LinkedHashSet`.
+I> For those that like to know the secret sauce, this actually casts `nums` to be a `java.util.LinkedHashSet`.
 I know this because `nums.class.name` knows this.

 The `as` tells Groovy that you want to convert the item to be of the specified data type (class) - in the example above I use `Set`.
 The code below demonstrates a few more conversions: